wultra/powerauth-server/docs/Deploying-PowerAuth-Server.md

 ### Issues With Bouncy Castle Provider

 PowerAuth Server uses Bouncy Castle as a Java cryptography provider.
-Please follow our tutorial [how to configure Bouncy Castle](./Installing-Bouncy-Castle.md).
+If you encounter any issues that may point to an incorrectly installed cryptography provider, please follow our tutorial [how to configure Bouncy Castle](./Installing-Bouncy-Castle.md).